topbox-rci/Interaction-Interview-Test/README.md

 ## Data

-You can find json documents for populating your page at https://s3.amazonaws.com/topbox-frontend-project/data1.json.
-There is also a data2.json file in that folder, but data1.json corresponds to the design provided in the artwork folder of this repo.
-You can download these objects and serve them locally or you can consume them from S3.
+You can find the json document for populating your page at `data/data1.json`.
+This data corresponds to the design provided in the artwork folder of this repo.

 ### Schema
 These json documents are all lists of objects.
 Each object is a single item on the timeline.
 Each objects has a